Are you sure you want to log out?

 Sadly, throughout the Philippines, there is still a stigma surrounding mental health and the public’s general knowledge of mental health problems is often rife with misconceptions about depression and other mental health conditions.

-One of the most common misconceptions about depression is that many people still associate it as being miserable or being a person with a weak character.
+One of the most common misconceptions about depression is that many people still associate it with being miserable or being a person with weak character.
+All too often it is not even considered as a “real” illness.

 A depressed person can feel disconnected.
 Because of their condition, their relationships can suffer.
 Depression can cause a substantial amount of anxiety and affects the normal day-to-day activities of a person, resulting in considerable mental, social, academic, and occupational difficulties.